The Ruckus Revival

-The Ruckus Revival (formerly known as Tourettes Without Regrets) is an underground performance art show in Oakland, California.
-Founded in 1999, Ruckus is hosted by MC, poet, and filmmaker Jamie DeWolf, and comedian Wonder Dave.
-It occurs every second Thursday of the month at the Continental Club in Oakland.
-Part poetry slam, part circus, and part rap battle, the event incorporates audience participation and an open mic, billing itself as "the Fight Club of underground art."
+The Ruckus Revival (formerly known as Tourettes Without Regrets) is an underground variety show and performance art event in Oakland, California.
+Founded in 1998, Ruckus is hosted by MC, poet, and filmmaker Jamie DeWolf, and comedian Wonder Dave.
+Other hosts include Hunny Bunny aka Christina Lowery, the first female cohost who hosted and performed burlesque and contortion from 2001 to 2021.
+It has been presented regularly at the Continental Club in Oakland.
+Incorporating circus, stand-up comedy, rap battle, poetry slam, burlesque, and other variety show elements, the event includes audience participation and has open mic components, billing itself as "the Fight Club of underground art."

 Development

+After being banned from local open mics in his hometowns of Benicia and Vallejo for his raw subject matter, poet DeWolf created Tourettes Without Regrets to showcase unfiltered slam poetry performances.
 DeWolf does not have Tourette syndrome, although he told KALW that "I've been accused of having Tourette's ever since I was a young child."
-After being banned from local open mics in his hometowns of Benicia and Vallejo for his raw subject matter, poet DeWolf created Tourettes Without Regrets in 1999 to showcase unfiltered slam poetry performances.
 In an interview with Oakland Magazine, DeWolf comments, "I actually did it as a double form of revenge.
 I couldn't read anywhere in my hometown.
 They would kick me out, because of pieces about self-mutilation.
 I didn't really like the vibe of poetry and open mics then.
 I just couldn't believe how stale they were.
 It's supposed to be hot expression, people taking the straightjacket off and busting their skills, and that didn't exist.
 I vowed—swore revenge—I would make a show that would be a thwart-them-all kind of thing."